 Getting a PRU job is sometimes tricky.
 This is because pupil numbers can fluctuate greatly and as a result, staff are frequently needed at very short notice.
 This means that agencies are often used to recruit PRU roles because local authorities do not have time to advertise, recruit and do all the background checks required of school staff.
 Agencies, on the other hand will have this side of the recruitment process in hand and teachers and support staff ready to work on short notice.
 Agencies can provide an excellent solution to staffing problems in this area.

-As the foremost supplier of special educational needs and disabilities (SEND) staff, Axcis work with many pupil referral units up and down the country and often have a PRU job or two available in your area.
+As the leading supplier of special educational needs and disabilities (SEND) staff, Axcis work with many pupil referral units in England and Wales and often have a PRU job or two available in your area.
 For our latest vacancies, please take a look at our jobs pages.
 However, do bear in mind that our listings change on a daily basis, so if you do not see a suitable role today, it is well worth registering with us so you can keep up with our latest offerings, and can be ready to work as soon as the right role comes up.
 If you have further questions about working in a PRU and would like to talk to one of our friendly, knowledgeable consultants, why not give your local Axcis office a call today to see how we can help?